cattz/damster/README.md

 (.env) $ damster -c path/to/bamboo-prod.cfg bamboo builds
 ```

-Some of the reports use the REST API for retrieving dat, while others will try to connect directly to the
+Some of the reports use the REST API for retrieving data, while others will try to connect directly to the
 database.
 For the REST API reports you will need to provide a user credentials with sufficient permissions,
 while for the database reports you will need the credentials of a user with, at least, `SELECT` privileges
 on the corresponding database.